PencilCode/pencilcode/README.md

 On Linux, add something like this to your .bashrc:

 <pre>
-alias devchrome="google-chrome --host-resolver-rules="MAP *pencilcode.net.dev localhost:8008" --user-data-dir=$HOME/devchrome --ignore-certificate-errors http://pencilcode.net.dev/"
+alias devchrome='google-chrome --host-resolver-rules="MAP *pencilcode.net.dev localhost:8008" --user-data-dir=$HOME/devchrome --ignore-certificate-errors http://pencilcode.net.dev/'
 </pre>

 On Windows: